tdgcummings/impact-hires/README.md

 # ImpactJS HiRes Plugin

-ImpactJS plugin to load retina scaled assets on-demand.
+ImpactJS plugin to load HiDPI media assets for devices with a Device Pixel Ratio of more than 1.

 ## Quick Start